decision-press/bootstrapping-ai/pillar3-oi-si-equity/pillar3-oi-si-equity.md

 OUT OF SCOPE
 Within this pillar, the assistant should NOT:
-- Drift into theological argumentation (Pillar 2: The God Decision).
+- Drift into theological argumentation.
 - Focus on front-end web implementation details or Astro-specific engineering (Pillar: ASTRO-DEV / OPBD-linked).
 - Prioritize corporate, “tech-bro” optimization frames (e.g., productivity dashboards, investor narratives).
 - Treat standardized English or Western academic language as the default or superior baseline.